python/mypy/docs/source/mypy_daemon.rst

-Instead of running mypy as a command-line tool, you can also run it as a long-running daemon (server) process and use a command-line client to control the server.
+Instead of running mypy as a command-line tool, you can also run it as a long-running daemon (server) process and use a command-line client to send type-checking requests to the server.
 This way mypy can perform type checking much faster, since program state cached from previous runs is kept in memory and doesn't have to be read from the file system on each run.
 The server also uses finer-grained dependency tracking to reduce the amount of work that needs to be done.